Key Business Lessons from Analytics in Sports

 Analyze the Team, Not Just the Individual

-Professional baseball pioneered sports analytics because it was easy to measure performance of individual players on the field.
-Yet baseball, like business, is a team sport.
-Success depends on individual performance and performance within the group.
+Professional baseball pioneered sports analytics because it was easy to measure the performance of individual players on the field.
+Yet baseball, like a business, is a team sport.
+Success depends on both individual performance and the overall performance of the group.
 Variations on this type of analysis can be applied to businesses when you use metrics to identify bottlenecks, measure efficiency, and increase accountability across key departments and personnel.

 Success Depends on Strategic Partnerships